How to get from Istanbul Airport to Sultanahmet (2026 guide)

 - Ride 2 stops to Sultanahmet

-- You'll need an Istanbulkart or contactless bank card for the tram
+- You will need an Istanbulkart or contactless bank card for the tram

 - Daytime (05:00–00:00): Every 30 minutes